-Based on its financial position as at March 31, 2023, the Company believes that it has sufficient funds to meet operational expenditures over the ensuing twelve-month period, providing that payments from Wheaton Metals continue as per the PMPA, and other scheduled payments are forthcoming.
+Based on its financial position as at December 31, 2023, the Company believes that it has sufficient funds to meet operational expenditures over the ensuing twelve-month period and that planned financing is forthcoming.
+The Company will need to raise additional funds during the second half of 2024.
 The Company will continue to review planned investment expenditures, primarily at the Cotabambas Project, but also its overhead expenditures in order to meet changes in working capital estimates.